How to get ‘expensive looking’ nails on any budget

 "Using cuticle oil every day will help stop the area around the nail from drying out and keeps the nail supple which reduces peeling and hangnails.
 Wearing a couple of coats of base and top coat will also help protect them," she explains.
 And for a tip that can be done no matter the time or money constraints at play, Alli recommends you drink lots of water.
 Keeping hydrated inside will work wonders for your skin and nails on the outside.

-Gather up your quiet luxury summer staples and finish off your look with an expensive looking manicure to match.
+Gather up your quiet luxury staples and finish off your look with an expensive looking manicure to match.
 For truly special occasions, achieving expensive looking hair will help you look and feel your best.

 Our beauty team recommend…